Maxime Ferrari: Seychellois politics

-He entered politics and the struggle for Seychellois independence in 1974 and soon became Vice-President of the Seychelles Peoples United Party, which reformed into the Seychelles People’s Progressive Front (Seychellois Creole: Parti Lepep, PL).
+He entered politics and the struggle for Seychellois independence in 1974 and soon became Vice-President of the Seychelles Peoples United Party, which reformed into the Seychelles People's Progressive Front (Seychellois Creole: Parti Lepep, PL).
 This later became known as the People's Party, and now most recently, United Seychelles.

 During this period, he was an ambassador for the Republic of the Seychelles at the Franco-African Summit in 1981.
 In 1983 he also represented Seychelles at the Organisation of African Unity Summit in Addis Ababa, the Commonwealth Heads of State Meeting in New Delhi, and the United Nations General Assembly in New York.
 He was also heavily involved in the negotiations and signing of the Lomé II and Lomé III Conventions.

-From 1975-1977 he served as Minister of Labour and Social Security.
+From 1975 to 1977 he served as Minister of Labour and Social Security.
 On 5 June 1977, he was involved in the launch of a coup against the president of the Seychelles James Mancham led by Albert René.
 This occurred less than one year after independence.
-From then on he continued to serve as Minister of Agriculture and Land Use (1977-1978), then Minister of Planning and Development (1978-1982) and finally Minister of Planning and External Relations (1982-1984) until he resigned in 1984 due to disillusionment with politics.
+From then on he continued to serve as Minister of Agriculture and Land Use (1977–1978), then Minister of Planning and Development (1978–1982) and finally Minister of Planning and External Relations (1982–1984) until he resigned in 1984 due to disillusionment with politics.